 Would you look at that, 2017 is almost over, and I can’t even remember what my New Year goals were!
 Which is too bad because now I’ll never know if I’ve achieved them or not.
 How convenient is that?
 Before I make another set, I plan to fully make the most of my favourite time of the year.
 Wait, my other favourite time besides this one.
-I know, I know, turning Christmas and winter, in general, into a billion-dollar industry deserves to be frowned upon but how amazing is this flamingo onesie?
+I know, I know, turning Christmas and winter, in general, into a multi-million-dollar industry deserves to be frowned upon but how amazing is this flamingo onesie?
 I like this time of the year because I can unabashedly turn up the cozy — an urge I rein in the rest of the year.
 I’ll admit, I do rely inordinately on Frank Sinatra and fairy lights to feel like I'm living inside a Christmas special, but my strong soup game helps, too.

 I also look forward to this time of year for the new cookbooks that make their debut on the food scene.
 This year has seen an especially good crop of books — Nigella Lawson, Nigel Slater and Ottolenghi — three of my favourite authors, all have new cookbooks out.
 The first one out was Sweet, Ottolenghi’s dessert book, very much in the traditional Ottolenghi-style, with Middle Eastern and Asian-inspired numbers.There are quite a few that look interesting, including a tahini-heavy Millionaire’s Shortbread that has sent the internet into a tizzy, but it’s the possets that had me excited.